rafalp/Misago/dev-docs/plugins/hooks/get-threads-queries-hook.md

 ### Return value

 A dict of sets of `CategoryThreadsQuery` members grouped by category id.
-When set contains more than one `CategoryThreadsQuery`, resulting `Q` expressions should be `OR` together.
+When a set contains more than one `CategoryThreadsQuery`, resulting `Q` expressions should be `OR` together.

 ## Action